numenta/nupic.core-legacy/external/win32/README.md

 # NuPIC Core external libraries

 NuPIC Core depends on a number of pre-built external libraries which are normally distributed with the source.
-Use the following commands as a guide.
+The following can be used as a guide if you require changes to the pre-built versions of them.

 ## Obtaining the library sources